Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 Emphysema affects the alveoli, the tiny air sacs in your lungs.

-The alveoli are the parts of your lungs where oxygen and carbon dioxide from your blood are exchanged.
+The alveoli are the parts of your lungs that help the exchange between oxygen and carbon dioxide from your blood.

 This makes it harder for your body to get the oxygen it needs.